ProtoDef-io/node-protodef/doc/datatypes.md

 ### mapper

 mappers maps values.
 It takes as argument the type of the input, and a mappings object with the values to map.
+Values can be hex numbers and will be considered equal to decimal numbers.
+For example `"0x0F"==15`.

 Example: